hassan-alhujhoj/Go-Kart-Project/README.md

 - Forwad motor current must not exceed 350A.
 The current-time area above 150A msut not be exceed for more than 100 Amp-seconds.
 - Reverse motor current must not exeed 100A.
 - Average forward motor currrent must not exceedd 150A.
-- no MOSFET can be switched faster than 5kHz.
+- No MOSFET can be switched faster than 5kHz.
 ### Note: Violation of Deisgn Constraints will result in a 5-second shutdown.

 ## Important